Idlewild, MI

 Web Stings

-The seasonal population increase, which is disproportionately male, attracted a large increase in women and girls engaged in prostitution.
-The prostitution problem first appears in news reports in the 1970s.
-Reports describe mobile brothels in vans or motor homes (often with out-of-state license plates) from which women would solicit hunters in campgrounds, parking lots, and the town’s sidewalks.
-A news report on the prosecution of a Mann Act case describes women and girls being “imported” (or trafficked) from Toledo, Ohio to serve as prostitutes in Idlewild.
-Other news reports confirm the presence of underage prostituted girls during “sweeps” or prostituted women and johns.
+The seasonal population increase, which is disproportionately male, has attracted a large increase in women and girls engaged in prostitution.
+The prostitution problem first appeared in news reports in the 1970s.
+Reports described mobile brothels in vans or motor homes (often with out-of-state license plates) from which women would solicit hunters in campgrounds, parking lots, and the town’s sidewalks.
+A news report on the prosecution of a Mann Act case described women and girls being “imported” (or trafficked) from Toledo, Ohio to serve in prostitution in Idlewild.
+Other news reports confirmed the presence of underage trafficked girls during “sweeps” of prostituted women and sex buyers.

 __________________

-Its [prostitution] been a problem for numerous years during hunting season.
-It [arresting johns]should help considerably in reducing the problem.
+It’s [prostitution] been a problem for numerous years during hunting season.
+It [arresting sex buyers] should help considerably in reducing the problem.
 If arresting prostitutes doesn’t have an adequate effect, sometimes if we can reduce the demand by discouraging the johns it should have considerably more effect.

 Thomas Grasel, Commander of Michigan State Police post in Reed City, 1978